 Thermal efficiency

-Overall, the consumption of thermal energy for production of clinker has improved tremendously over past decades
+Overall, the consumption of thermal energy for production of clinker has improved tremendously over past decades01 02

 thanks to the continuous modernisation of kilns, as well as the implementation of state-of-the-art technologies in new installations.
 Furthermore, the sector is pioneering new ways to drive energy efficiency, based on novel concepts, including hydrogen.